ct-clmsn/armd4ocl/README.md

 * Users should note that `for`, `while`, `if`, `else if`, `else` are [strict keywords](https://doc.rust-lang.org/reference/keywords.html#strict-keywords) in the Rust language.
 Strict keywords cannot be overloaded by the macro system.
 To use this macro in OpenCL programs, users are required to replace their use of the OpenCL `for`, `while`, `if`, `else if`, `else` keyword by using `for_`, `while_`, `if_`, `else_if_`, `else_` as an alternative token.
-* Support for OpenCL function calls is currently not available.
 * Since the macro is a syntax checker, it will allow recursive function calls in an OpenCL program.
 Recursion is not permitted in OpenCL programs according to the language standard.